dataArtisans/flink-training-web/exercises/rideCleansing.md

 permalink: /exercises/rideCleansing.html
 ---

 The task of the "Taxi Ride Cleansing" exercise is to cleanse a stream of TaxiRide records by removing records that do not start or end in New York City.
 Erroneous records with invalid start and end location coordinates are removed by this check as well.
-The cleansed TaxiRide stream should be written to [Apache Kafka](http://kafka.apache.org).

 The `GeoUtils` utility class provides a static method `isInNYC(float lon, float lat)` to check if a location is within the NYC area.